Critical Zero-Day: Impersonation Vulnerabilities in OpenClaw & Hermes on Slack, Teams, Discord

 Key Questions

-What vulnerabilities affect OpenClaw and Hermes agents?
+What vulnerabilities were found in OpenClaw and Hermes?